Ryuma-Orita/academic-kickstart/content/en/authors/admin/_index.md

   - course: Ph.D. in Mathematical Sciences
     institution: The University of Tokyo
     year: 2017
-  - course: M.S. in Mathematical Sciences
+  - course: Master of Mathematical Sciences
     institution: The University of Tokyo
     year: 2014
   - course: B.S. in Mathematics